Home Tips and guides How to Test Your Broadband Speed Accurately

 1. Evaluate your latency.
 A ping below 50 ms is considered good, while a ping above 100 ms may cause noticeable lag.

-Keep in mind that factors like network congestion, distance from the server, and your ISP’s infrastructure can impact your speed test results.
+Keep in mind that factors like network congestion, distance from the server, and your ISP’s Infrastructure can impact your speed test results.

 Troubleshooting Slow Speeds